 That means over the course of 30 years, the price appreciated a mere 0.827% per year.

-This is national data and there are regional differences – which is even more proof it’s bad advice for everyone to buy a home everywhere.
+This is national data and there are regional differences – but that is more proof it’s bad advice for everyone to buy a home.
 If you owned a home in an area that saw all of its major employers shut down or leave, you’re screwed.
 If you owned a home in an area with a growing population because of an influx of employers, you’re a winner.

 But to say everyone needs to own their home is not good advice.